dljsjr/pisciform.fish/README.md

                             The name of the file becomes the function name, and the containing directory for the file will be appended to the runner's `fpath`.
   --init-file               File to `source` before invoking the command.
 May be specified more than once to source multiple files.
                             Useful for shells like bash or sh where a user function might be defined in an RC file.
+Note that these files will be sourced *before* the pre-execution environment is captured, so environment modifications performed by these files will *not* be propagated in to the containing shell; they'll only be made available to the function invocation.

 EXAMPLES
   # creates a fish function called `do_something` that invokes the autoloadable ZSH function in the given file